Anubis Shrine: Anubis statue

 The statue of Anubis, depicted in animal form as a recumbent jackal, is attached to the roof of the shrine.
 The statue is made of wood, covered with black paint.
 The insides of the ears, eyebrows, rims of the eyes, collar, and the band knotted around the neck are worked in gold leaf.
 The eyes are inlaid in gold; the whites of the eyes are made from calcite and the pupils from obsidian.
 The claws are made of silver.
-A very similar Anubis statue was found in the tomb of the pharaoh Horemheb (KV57).
-Made of cedar, the jackal once had inlaid eyes which are now missing, and was painted black with a gilded plaster collar.
-The body and paw of another jackal were also found, along with two fragmentary jackal heads.
-Unlike Tutankhamun's jackal, the claws were made of copper.

 The Anubis statue was wrapped in a linen shirt which was from the seventh regnal year of the Pharaoh Akhenaten, according to an ink inscription on it.
 Underneath was a very fine linen gauze tied at the front of the neck.
 Over this were two thin floral collars of blue lotus and cornflowers, tied at the back of the neck.
 Between the front legs sat an ivory writing palette inscribed with the name of Akhenaten's eldest daughter, Meritaten.

 The statue was separated from the roof of the shrine on 25 October 1926 so that it could be transported through the burial chamber.
 The shrine on its sledge and the jackal were moved to the laboratory two days later on 27 October.
 The wood was noted to have shrunk over the intervening millennia, which caused the gilded surface to bulge outwards.
 The surfaces and weakened areas were strengthened with wax.